-In his book the Plant Paradox, Dr. Steven Gundry sounds the alarm on the danger of lectins as the source of a wide variety of ailments plaguing our modern world, but some aren’t buying it.
+In his book the Plant Paradox, Dr. Steven Gundry sounds the alarm on the “danger of lectins” as the source for a wide variety of ailments plaguing our modern world, but some aren’t buying it.

 What are lectins?

-He argues we should do our best to reduce exposure to lectins in our diets as they may be the culprit behind some of the strange and inexplicable autoimmune conditions that seem to be popping up everywhere these days.
+He argues we should do our best to reduce exposure to lectins in our diets as they may be the culprit behind some of the strange and inexplicable autoimmune conditions that seem to be on the rise in the Western world.

 Because lectins are so widespread, and because they are found in what are thought to be the healthiest foods, Dr. Gundry has received a lot of blow back for advancing his theories.
 For example, tomatoes are full of lectins.
 Are we really going to have to stop eating tomatoes now?